janis-vitols/janis-vitols.github.io/_posts/2016-12-21-elixir-doctests.markdown

 {% endhighlight %}

 And you will get failing test here :boom:.
 Basically failed test is telling us that `Dtest.awesome? === false` doesn't assert.
-And on next line `lhs:  true` it's telling us that `left hand side` we have `true` value (method call returned `true`).
+And on next line `lhs:  true` it's telling us that `left hand side` we have `true` value (function call returned `true`).

 Don't know how about you, but I was astonished with Doctests.
-It probably means that there will be less old/wrong documentations for Elixir methods because of this functionality as tests will just start to break on changes.
+It probably means that there will be less old/wrong documentations for Elixir functions because of this functionality as tests will just start to break on changes.
 I really enjoy it and I think I will be using such testing approach in my next projects coding in Elixir! :)

 By the way, I highly suggest to check out more about [ExUnit.DocTest on hexdocs.pm][hexdocs-doctest]{:target="blank"}.
 You must know few